couldbewoese/funannotate_script/README.md

 ```
 Due to license and distribution restrictions, GeneMark, GenomeThreader and ProtHint should be additionally installed for BRAKER2 to fully work.
 These packages can be either installed as part of the BRAKER2 environment, or the PATH variable should be configured to point to them.
-The GeneMark key should be located in /home/$USER/.gm_key and GENEMARK_PATH should include the path to the GeneMark executables.
+The GeneMark key should be located in /_home/$USER/.gm_key and GENEMARK_PATH_ should include the path to the GeneMark executables.

 ### Install Python and Perl modules (within fungap environment)
 ```